RobKokochak/robks-personal-site/src/content/blog/3-families-system-diminished-scale.md

 What this is training your mind to do is to think about any given triad as part of a family of triads within a given diminished scale.
 When I 'think' C major triad, I immediately 'think' Eb, Gb, and A triads as well.
 This creates the potential for very interesting patterns in improvisation and composition.

 Here's a specific example: when I see a G13b9 chord on a lead sheet (a specific dominant-diminished sound in jazz harmony), I want to immediately 'think' E, Db, Bb, G major triads.
 In other words, my mind immediately thinks *Family 2*.
-I don't want to necessarily have a pre-planned pattern in mind, my goal is to be able to freely flow between each triad freely for that given sound.
+I don't want to necessarily have a pre-planned pattern in mind, my goal is to be able to freely flow between each triad.
 Practicing the scale like this enables that freedom.

 ### Endless Patterns
 Within the diminished scale, there's repeating patterns of fourths, fifths, minor/major thirds, triads, and any combination of the aforementioned you can think of.
 The minor pentatonic scale is even present wihin the scale.
 Combining these with time-based vectors or odd note-groupings makes for an endless list of practice and composition ideas.